DeepanshuSarawagi/AWS/13-Architecture/SimpleNotificationService.md

 - JSON policy used to filter messages sent to SNS topic’s subscriptions
 - If a subscription doesn’t have a filter policy, it receives every message

+## SNS Message delivery retries:

+- Amazon SNS defines a delivery policy for each delivery protocol.
+- The delivery policy defines how Amazon SNS retries the delivery of messages when server-side errors occur (when the system that hosts the subscribed endpoint becomes unavailable).
+- When the delivery policy is exhausted, Amazon SNS stops retrying the delivery and discards the message—unless a dead-letter queue is attached to the subscription.

+For delivery protocols and policies, refer to this [table](https://docs.aws.amazon.com/sns/latest/dg/sns-message-delivery-retries.html).

+## Delivery policy stages

+Each delivery policy is comprised of four phases.

+### Immediate Retry Phase (No Delay):

+- This phase occurs immediately after the initial delivery attempt.
+There is no delay between retries in this phase.

+### Pre-Backoff Phase

+- This phase follows the Immediate Retry Phase.
+- Amazon SNS uses this phase to attempt a set of retries before applying a backoff function.
+- This phase specifies the number of retries and the amount of delay between them.

+### Backoff Phase

+- This phase controls the delay between retries by using the retry-backoff function.
+- This phase sets a minimum delay, a maximum delay, and a retry-backoff function that defines how quickly the delay increases from the minimum to the maximum delay.
+- The backoff function can be arithmetic, exponential, geometric, or linear.

+### Post-Backoff Phase

+- This phase follows the backoff phase.
+- It specifies a number of retries and the amount of delay between them.
+- This is the final phase.